primllang/pc/README.md

 ## Introduction
 Priml (pronounced 'primal') is a new programming language aimed at facilitating systems and AI infrastructure development.

 The design of the Priml language draws inspiration from C++, Rust, and Swift.
-Personally, I hold Rust and Swift in high regard as excellent programming languages, while my relationship with C++ is more of a love-hate one (you can read my thoughts on C++ at [C++ rant](doc/cppthoughts.md)).
+Personally, I hold Rust and Swift in high regard as excellent programming languages, while my relationship with C++ is more of a love-hate one (you can read my thoughts on C++ [C++ rant](doc/cppthoughts.md)).
 Many of us who were C programmers decades ago initially viewed C++ as "C with classes".
 While there have been some positive developments, C++ has largely declined.
 The language has become incredibly complex and error-prone due to the influence of C++ elitists and standards committees, and useful features for safety, security, or package management have not been added.
 To this day, there is no % format specifier available for printing strings in C++.

 >*"Speaking of languages, it's time to halt starting any new projects in C/C++ and use Rust for those scenarios where a non-GC language is required.
 For the sake of security and reliability. the industry should declare those languages as deprecated"* -- Mark Russinovich